MerginMaps/docs/src/server/install/index.md

 ## Deployment of Single Sign On (SSO)
 <ServerType type="EE" />

-TTo enable SSO in <MainPlatformName />, ensure that you have the following environment variables set in your `.prod.env` file:
+To enable SSO in <MainPlatformName />, ensure that you have the following environment variables set in your `.prod.env` file:

 ```shell
 SSO_ENABLED=True